shunta0213/todo-for-prod/backend/README.md

-# Go Echo API Server for openapi
+# Go Echo API Server for todo

 A simple application to handle tasks.